leandromoreira/cdn-up-and-running/README.md

 proxy_cache_use_stale error timeout updating;
 ```

-While we were reading about proxy caching something might catch our attention.
-There's a really useful directive called [`proxy_cache_lock`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock) that collapses multiple user requests for the same content into a single request going `upstream` to fetch the content.
+While we were reading about proxy caching, something catch our attention.
+There's a directive called [`proxy_cache_lock`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock) that collapses multiple user requests for the same content into a single request going `upstream` to fetch the content at a time.
 This is very often known as [coalescing](https://cloud.google.com/cdn/docs/caching#request-coalescing).

 ```nginx
 proxy_cache_lock on